CircuitSpells/Notes/git.md

 - when finished making changes on B, pull latest main:
 `git switch main`
 `git pull`
-- create a new branch from main (this branch will eventually be the one to merge to main in the PR, so name it well) `git switch -c FeatureB2`
+- create a new branch from main (this branch will eventually be the one to merge to main in the PR, so name it accordingly) `git switch -c FeatureB2`
 - switch back to B:
 `git switch FeatureB`